Robert Blackburn (artist): Career

 and incorporated it as a nonprofit.
 Over the years the Workshop had accumulated a large collection of artists' prints, and efforts to find a permanent home for them were led by Deborah Cullen, who met Blackburn while a student at the School of Visual Arts in 1985 and was the collection's curator between 1993 and 1996.
 By 1997, over 2,500 of these works had been deposited with the Library of Congress in Washington D.C.
 Smaller selections of the Workshop's prints have been placed with the Schomburg Center for Research in Black Culture and El Museo Del Barrio, New York.

+During the 1970s, he participated in a community art space called Communications Village operated by printmaker Benjamin Leroy Wigfall in Kingston, NY.
+Andrews made prints with the help of printer assistants who had been taught printmaking by Wigfall, and he exhibited there.